William Harkness: Biography

-During the eclipse of August, 1869, Harkness discovered the coronal line K 1474.
+During the eclipse of August 1869, Harkness discovered the coronal line K 1474.
 Three years later he was made a member of the Transit of Venus Commission, and had charge of the party at Hobart, Tasmania in 1879 and at Washington in 1882, when he became the executive officer.
+In 1874, Harkness was conferred an honorary LL.D. degree by the University of Rochester.
+He was elected to the American Philosophical Society in 1898.
 His most memorable accomplishments are related to the construction of telescopes, his theory of the focal curve of achromatic telescopes, and his invention of the spherometer caliper and other astronomical instruments.
 He was astronomical director of the Naval Observatory (1894–99) and director of the Nautical Almanac (1897–99).
-He retired from the navy on attaining the relative rank of rear admiral (December, 1899).
-He was president of the American Association for the Advancement of Science (1893).
+Harkness retired from the navy two days after attaining the relative rank of rear admiral (December 1899), having reached the mandatory retirement age of sixty-two.
+He was a member of the American Society of Mechanical Engineers (1891) and president of the American Association for the Advancement of Science (1893).
 Of his works, The Solar Parallax and its Related Constants (1891) is the most important.

+Legacy

+Two U.S. Navy vessels have been named Harkness in his honor.

+Harkness Hall at the University of Rochester is named in his honor.